 Lavender oil is well known for its calming properties.
 Inhaling the oil or placing a couple drops on your wrists or behind your ears can help calm you down in a crowd or relax you during a stressful moment at work or on your daily commute.
-A 2013 study found that lavender when taken orally dramatically alleviated anxiety in patients diagnosed with General Anxiety Disorder (GAD).
-And while most of us haven’t been diagnosed with GAD, we all experience stress and anxiety throughout our days and weeks and can use lavender topically to help calm us.
+A 2013 study found that lavender when taken orally dramatically alleviated feeling anxious in patients diagnosed with feeling anxious.
+And while most of us haven’t been diagnosed, we all experience stress and feeling anxious throughout our days and weeks and can use lavender topically to help calm us.

 Among the other uses for lavender oil when you’re out and about: